Accessibility menu

 Program Highlights

-- The program includes a research track (thesis) and nonthesis track (final project).
-Students must select their preferred track by the end of the 4th mini semester.
+- Our program includes both a research track (thesis) and nonthesis track (final project).
+Students will select their preferred track by the end of the 4th mini semester.

 - The program offers behavioral economics internships for top students.